2027 Clear Lake Splash In

 Featured Presentations

 Aquatic Invasive Species — An essential session for every seaplane pilot operating on Clear Lake.
-Note: a $20 aquatic invasive species inspection sticker is required to operate a seaplane on Clear Lake.

 Aircraft Electrification and Aerial Firefighting — Presentations on the leading edge of seaplane innovation, including the expanding role of water-based aircraft in aerial firefighting as wildfires reshape the American West.